jonathanhogg/flitter/docs/language.md

 ### Symbols

-Symbols are useful for short strings that are used as enumerations, e.g.:
+Symbols are names that can be used as values.
+They are used in various places in the rendering engine for specifying enumerated values, e.g., the `composite` attribute of `!canvas` specifies the blend function to use when drawing:

 ```flitter
 !window